Take a fresh look at your lifestyle.

 6. Malaiyo

 We wanted to keep this list short that’s why we didn’t put everything here.
 Otherwise, there are so many offbeat places to see and so many cool places to eat street food in Varanasi.
-But if you’re really that intrigued to visit then shoot us a message on Instagram (@VaranasiGuru) and we will try to help you plan your trip!
+Join us on a Dev Diwali special heritage walk on 15th November to unlock the secrets of Varanasi.

-If you’d like to read more about Dev Diwali and its history, check out Dev Deepawali when gods descend to earth.
+If you’d like to know more about Dev Diwali and its history then read Dev Deepawali when gods descend to heart.